16 Tidy data

 #> 1 Ringo drums

-Only Ringo: the one band member with no album in the albums table. anti_join() is the best tool for finding what’s missing.
-Which customers have no orders?
+Only Ringo: the one band member with no album in the albums table. anti_join() is your best tool for finding what’s missing.
+Which customers placed no orders?
 Which species have no observations?
 Which students didn’t submit?

 TipOpinion

 Start with left_join().
 Use anti_join() to debug.
-The others are situational. right_join() exists but rarely needed: just swap the table order and use left_join(). full_join() keeps everything from both sides, which sounds safe but usually means you haven’t decided what your analysis unit is.
+The others are situational. right_join() exists but is rarely needed: swap the table order and use left_join() instead. full_join() keeps everything from both sides, which sounds safe but usually signals that you haven’t decided what your unit of analysis actually is.

 Exercises